adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-architecture.md

 ### Component

 - Is an extension to certain services
-- Simplify the logic in services
+- Simplify the business logic in services

 ## Design Principles